innovation4aviation/Impact_Of_Tailwind_On_Landings/README.md

 The projetc is separated into different sections.
 Each folder has got an Explanations file.

-/!\ the ava2018.json file is not complete because the orignal file was too big.
-It contains only the flights for January 2018.
 /!\ don't forget to change the path name of the file in the python code.